Daniel J. Frey

 No Justice No Peace

-A universal truth, for every action, there is a reaction.
+A universal truth is that for every action, there is a reaction.

 If there is no reaction, then the action never happened.